 Wijnand van Tilburg and I investigated the effects of boredom on people's sense of meaningfulness of life and their activities (Van Tilburg & Igou, 2011) and how these effects of boredom in turn lead to meaning-repair attempts such as social identification with one's in-group (Van Tilburg & Igou, 2011).
 Together with Constantine Sedikides we also showed that boredom increases nostalgia as one form of meaning-repair strategy (Van Tilburg, Igou, & Sedikides, 2013).
 Frederieke van Dongen and I investigated the effects of positive emotions on moral decision making, and we are currently working on a number of manuscripts.
 Elaine Kinsella, Tim Ritchie and I have investigated characteristics and functions of heroes.
 Candice Condon, Tim Ritchie and I have worked on shared memory effects.
 Wijnand van Tilburg and I have worked on a variety of additional projects since the mid 2000s.
 For example, recently, we published an article on the perceived capacity of artists and the quality of art as a function of artist eccentricity.
 Examples here are Van Gogh and Lady Gaga (Van Tilburg & Igou, 2014).
 We have also published an article on path finding (e.g., walking through a maze).
 We argue that people normally use an 'activity continuation strategy' (e.g., moving onwards) in such navigation situations, unless a change in direction is required (Van Tilburg & Igou, 2014).
 Also note our most recent publication on the effects of middle initials in person perception.
 We found support for our hypothesis that middle initials increase perceptions of status and intellectual capacity and performance (Van Tilburg & Igou, 2014).

-Since 2008 (University of Limerick): Emily Braham, Ann Cronin, Roisin Curtin, Lisa Healy, Elaine Kinsella, Eimear Minogue, Alicia La Perle, Eimear Minogue, Gary O'Connor, Meghan O'Sullivan, Mary Parkinson, Kate Ryan, Frederieke van Dongen, Wijnand van Tilburg, Laura Walshe, and Caroline Young.
+Since 2008 (University of Limerick): Emily Braham, John Casey, Ann Cronin, Roisin Curtin, Lisa Healy, Elaine Kinsella, Eimear Minogue, Alicia La Perle, Eimear Minogue, Gary O'Connor, Meghan O'Sullivan, Mary Parkinson, Kate Ryan, Hanna Reinacher (visiting from the University of Marburg), Gordon Sayre (visiting from The College of New Jersey), Frederieke van Dongen, Wijnand A. P. van Tilburg (now University of Southampton), Laura Walshe, and Caroline Young.